Seamless Migration from Medium to Self-Hosted Website

 A Record @ 185.199.111.153

-After adding the settings in the domain management panel, return to the GitHub Repo Settings:
+After adding and configuring the domain in the domain backend, return to the GitHub Repo Settings:

-Enter your domain in the Custom domain field and click “Save.”
+Enter your domain in the Custom domain field, then click “Save”.

-Once the DNS is propagated, you can replace the original github.io URL with zhgchg.li.
+After the DNS is set up, you can use zhgchg.li to replace the original github.io URL.

-⚠️ DNS settings may take at least 5 minutes to 72 hours to take effect.
-If verification fails, please try again later.
+⚠️ DNS settings take at least 5 minutes to 72 hours to take effect.
+If verification keeps failing, please try again later.

 Cloud-Based, Fully Automated Medium Sync Mechanism

-Do you find it cumbersome to manually run ZMediumToMarkdown on your computer every time there’s a new article and then push it to the project?
+Every time there is a new article, you have to manually run ZMediumToMarkdown on your computer and then push it to the project.
+Sounds troublesome?

 Click “New workflow”